icyphox/mawkdown/readme.txt

 MAWKDOWN

 A quick and dirty awk script to convert markdown to HTML.
-I don't plan to implement the full spec, because I'm not retarded and I don't need things like tables etc.
+I don't plan to implement the full spec, because I have other things to do and I don't really need tables, etc.

 Here's what's been done so far: